mbogochow/simple-site-framework/README.md

 Description
 --------------------------------------

 This is a simple framework for throwing data into connected dynamic web pages without needing to touch any of the server code or style layout.
-It uses Twitter Bootstrap 3.1.1 using a fluid layout for styling the pages.
-Also includes jQuery and some custom scripts.
+It uses [Twitter Bootstrap 3.1.1](http://getbootstrap.com) using a fluid layout for styling the pages.
+Also includes [jQuery](http://jquery.com) and some custom scripts.
 It is designed to be able to be used offline by default.

-The framework uses Handlebars.js for templating and heavily utilizes partials for simple and uncluttered page creation while keeping the same bootstrap theme for each page and leaving navigation between pages intact.
+The framework uses [Handlebars.js](http://handlebarsjs.com) for templating and heavily utilizes partials for simple and uncluttered page creation while keeping the same bootstrap theme for each page and leaving navigation between pages intact.

 Installation
 --------------------------------------
 It can be run as is after user content is added.
-Bootstrap and jQuery are not provided and so it will attempt to pull these resources from the web if it cannot find them locally.
+Bootstrap and jQuery are not provided and so it will attempt to pull these resources from the web on page load if it cannot find them locally.

 In order to be able to operate offline: